-The Sustainable Planning Act 2009 (SPA) provides the opportunity for an applicant to negotiate conditions of a development approval, after the decision notice has been received.
+The Planning Act 2016 provides the opportunity for an applicant to negotiate conditions of a development approval, after the decision notice has been received.

-Conditions are an integral part of an approval and it is an offence under SPA to:
+Conditions are an integral part of an approval and it is an offence under the Act to: